chandler-reid/demo/contribution-guidelines.md

-Certainly!
-Here are some contribution guidelines that you can use for your GitHub repository:

 # BOSS.Tech Contribution Guidelines

 Welcome to the BOSS.Tech project!
 We're excited to have you contribute.
 Before you get started, please take a moment to review the following guidelines to make the contribution process as smooth as possible.